-If the students do not participate at this minimum level, their tuition will be changed to the higher tuition rate (without fundraisers).
+If the student does not participate at this minimum level, his tuition will be changed to the higher tuition rate (without fundraisers).
+If the student has signed up to participate and does not turn in the minimum level, the student's FACTS tuition account will be billed \$150 through incidental expenses.